 June 7, 1993: Apple debuts the PowerBook 180c, a solid upgrade that brings a world of dazzling colors to the company’s laptop line.

 The 180c’s big improvement over the grayscale PowerBook 180, which launched the previous October, is its active-matrix, 256-color screen.
-It’s something of a novelty for laptops in the early 1990s.
+Such a screen is something of a novelty for laptops in the early 1990s.

 PowerBook 180c: A great portable Mac